Jack-Works/proposal-strict-built-in-functions/README.md

 ## Motivation

-This code is evaluated differently in Chrome, Firefox and Edge.
+This code is evaluated differently in Chrome, Safari, Firefox and Edge.

 ```js
 function getOwnPropertyDescriptor() {